Fast-Trips/fast-trips/doc/source/gettingstarted.rst

    ``<fast-trips-dir>``.

 .. note::
- - Pandas 0.21.x has known issues, and it is not compatible with Fast-Trips.
- - Fast-trips currently uses a development version of the `Partridge <https://github.com/remix/partridge>`_ that is required in order to read unzipped GTFS files.
+ - Pandas was thoroughly tested with Pandas 1.3.0.
+Reverting to that version if errors occur might be necessary

 Test the Install
 -------------------